Learn About the GRE

 3. Sentence Equivalence

-This sub-section of the Verbal Reasoning section of the GRE requires candidates to make two sentences that have the same meaning yet make use of different words.
+This sub-section of the Verbal Reasoning section of the test requires candidates to make two sentences that have the same meaning yet make use of different words.
 This section requires a lot of concentration and logic on the part of the test-taker.
 This is because, he/she has to make two sentences out of one given sentence by choosing the two correct words from the given choices.
-This section demonstrates the most important aspect about the GRE test, which is; candidates cannot pre-learn everything for the test.
+This section demonstrates the most important aspect about the test, which is; candidates cannot pre-learn everything for the test.

 The three question formats under the Verbal Reasoning section are: